Abstract

 which is the current position within the target string.
 The filter can

-(which means that the subexpression
+either return NIL (which means that the subexpression

 represented by this filter didn't match) or an integer not smaller

-for success.
+than pos for success.
 A zero-length assertion

-itself while a filter which
+should return pos itself while a filter which

-wants to consume N
+wants to consume N characters should return

-(+ POS N)
+(+ POS N).

-If you supply the optional value length
+If you supply the optional value length and it is

-then this is a promise to the regex engine that
+not NIL then this is a promise to the regex engine that

 your filter will always consume exactly

-characters.
+length characters.
 The regex engine might use this

 information for optimization purposes but it is otherwise irrelevant